akoutmos/prom_ex/README.md

   def start(_type, _args) do
     children = [
       MyAppWeb.Endpoint,
-      # PromEx should be started after the Endpoint, to avoid unnecessary error messages
+      # PromEx should be started after the Endpoint, to avoid unnecessary error messages...
       MyCoolApp.PromEx,
+      # ...everything else is started after to not miss any events
+      MyCoolApp.Repo,

       ...
     ]